top of page

 QB | MIAMI | 6’2 | 223

 Strengths: Ward is a natural thrower with smooth mechanics.
-His presence in the pocket is impressive—he always looks calm and can effectively evade pressure.
-Ward is decisive with a quick trigger, and is willing to cut it loose.
+His pocket presence is impressive—staying calm under pressure and evading the rush.
+Ward is decisive with a quick trigger and isn’t afraid to cut it loose.
 He has a strong build and adds value as an athlete who can extend plays.
-Ward is able to effectively change speeds, throwing with both touch and power.
-Weaknesses: Ward has occasional head-scratchers/attention lapses.
-He will need to stay more disciplined and calculated in the NFL.
-Bottom Line: Ward’s combination of arm talent, production, willingness, and size will make him a fun QB capable of developing into a top-15 starter.
+He shows the ability to change speeds, throwing with both touch and velocity.
+Weaknesses: Ward occasionally has head-scratchers or lapses in focus.
+He’ll need to be more disciplined and calculated in the NFL.
+Bottom Line: Ward’s mix of arm talent, production, confidence, and physical tools makes him a fun quarterback prospect with the upside to develop into a good NFL starter.

 Grade: Round 1